 Volunteering at Assateague

-Pony Patrol - The Pony Patrol volunteers play an active role in protecting wildlife.
-Visitors often try to feed and pet the famous Assateague wild horses.
-Pony Patrol volunteers interrupt harmful interactions with visitors and educate the public.
-It is desirable to be in good physical condition as these duties are performed on two and three wheel bicycles.
+Pony Patrol - Pony Patrol - The Pony Patrol volunteers play an active role in protecting wildlife.
+Visitors often try to feed, pet, and get too close to the famous Assateague wild horses.
+Pony Patrol volunteers educate the public and interrupt harmful interactions with visitors.
+It is desirable to be in good physical condition as these duties are performed entirely outdoors using bicycles or golf carts.
+Constant exposure to heat, sun and biting insects make this 40 hour/week position an arduous assignment.
 Good people skills are a must!
-Training takes place in May or June.
-Participants must live locally or near enough to participate on a weekly basis.
-A minimum commitment of 3 months (June through August) is expected.
-Housing is not available.
+Specialized training is provided and a minimum commitment of 3 months is required.
+Housing may be available.

 Office Assistance - Are you the kind of person who likes to work behind the scenes?
 If you have skills with computer, word processing, filing, or inventory and are willing to commit on a regular but flexible schedule, our administration office would welcome your skills.